 Cooking is a great teaching moment for parents, too.
 I highly recommend using a recipe that you've already made before or one with simple steps and ingredients.
 Don't try to enlist your toddler's help in making chicken cordon bleu, especially if it's your toddler's first time helping you cook.

-Having my son’s help in the kitchen has also been a great opportunity to teach him what things are “not for babies” like candy or treats like cookies that are for adults only.
-It’s also a great way to teach him the safety of using tools like scissors or “sharp” tools like a pizza cutter or meat mallet.
+My son's help in the kitchen has also been a great opportunity to teach him what things are "not for babies" but only for adults like candy, treats or cookies.
+It's also a great way to teach him the safety of using tools like scissors or "sharp" tools like a pizza cutter or meat mallet.

 + Have snacks and distractions on hand